The Complete List of 30+ Mobile Testing Tutorials:

-- Less control– Since the application runs on remote or third party environment, user has limited control and access over the functions.
+- Less control– Since the application runs on the remote or third-party environment, the user has limited control and access to the functions.

-- Internet connectivity issues– the setup is on Internet.
+- Internet connectivity issues– the setup is on the Internet.
 Network issues affect the availability and functioning

 - If the application contains new functionality, test it manually.